 - Continuing student.
 Moving from high school to college means you could continue to qualify for student discounts and low-mileage rates.
 Plus, you could offset your own risk with your parent’s driving experience by staying on their policy.
 But after graduation, you’ll lose your good student discount.

-Get cheap car insurance after graduation
+5 steps to get cheap car insurance after graduation

 The new world of solo or upgraded car insurance includes a few savvy ways to save on your premium: